The Nomadic Professor: Media Literacy

 Quantity:

-2025 Eleventh-Grade Curriculum Kit
+2026 Eleventh-Grade Curriculum Kit

 Find answers to the most frequently asked questions about this product below:

 The Media Literacy course includes a research and writing assignment that supplements the core content.
-The paper is largely taught through outside readings in So What?: The Writer's Argument.
+The paper is largely taught through outside readings in So What?: The Writer's Argument (available from the publisher).
 A student could take the course without the book if they wanted to plan on finding alternative (free) resources for those lessons or exclude the paper from the course altogether.
 Excluding the paper would change the hours they put into the course, but essentially, it would be the difference between a standard version of the course (without the paper) to something like an honors version of the course (with the paper).